Tech Pack Examples - 10 Real Factory-Grade Tech Packs Analyzed

 1. The T-Shirt: Mastering the Basics

-The t-shirt is the foundational garment of the fashion industry.
-While it seems simple, the difference between a luxury tee and a cheap giveaway is entirely in the Grading (sizing) and Material specs.
+The t-shirt is the foundational garment of the fashion industry — Statista estimates global t-shirt revenue at over $44 billion annually.
+While it seems simple, the difference between a luxury tee and a cheap giveaway is entirely in the Grading (sizing per ASTM D6240 for menswear or D5585 for womenswear) and Material specs.

 The Challenge: Getting the neck drop and sleeve length consistent across sizes.